tone-3000/nam-pedal/README.md

 ## Motivation

 This was created as a helpful blueprint to guide the creation of embedded devices that can run NAM.
-For more information on the work that led to this, check [this blog post]([link to blog post](https://www.tone3000.com/blog/running-nam-on-embedded-hardware)).
+For more information on the work that led to this, check [this blog post](https://www.tone3000.com/blog/running-nam-on-embedded-hardware).

 ## Prerequisites